petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/migration-from-audience-targeting/manually-migrating-from-audience-targeting.md

 Before migrating to Liferay 7.2+, evaluate any Audience Targeting custom rules with consideration to newer Liferay Segmentation functionality.
 Start by checking how the [Liferay Segments' properties](../segmentation/segments-editor-ui-reference.md) can replace your Audience Targeting custom rules.

-If you need to re-implement a rule entirely, follow the information in [Introduction to Segmentation Development](../developer-guide/introduction-to-segmentation-development.md).
+If you need to re-implement a rule entirely, follow the information in [Creating and Managing User Segments](../segmentation/creating-and-managing-user-segments.md).

 ## Migrating Display Properties